-(c) A new class is normally created by sending the message subclass: instanceVariableNames: ... to an existing class.
+\bigcirc A new class is normally created by sending the message subclass: instance Variable Names: ... to an existing class.
 There are a few other methods to create classes.
-Have a look at the protocol Kernel-Classes $\triangleright$ Class $\triangleright$ subclass creation to see what they are.
+Have a look at the protocol Kernel-Classes \triangleright Class \triangleright subclass creation to see what they are.

-Although Pharo does not provide multiple inheritance, since version 3.9 it has incorporated a mechanism called traits for sharing behaviour across unrelated classes.
+Although Pharo does not provide multiple inheritance, it supports a mechanism called traits for sharing behaviour across unrelated classes.
 Traits are collections of methods that can be reused by multiple classes that are not related by inheritance.
 Using traits allows one to share code between different classes without duplicating code.